roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-02 ****** byStoryTeller07© How stupid was she to expect anything from a stranger.
+How stupid was she to expect anything from a stranger.
 To him she was just a one-night stand, or maybe something worse.
 Margaret had used her to entertain him, like a hired escort.
 A nice way of calling her a whore.

  Staring at her bare feet, with shoulders slumped, she reflected on all the appalling acts committed in this house.
 The list of sins Margaret held over her was disgraceful, and growing each day.
 She needed to escape the tormentor, and get away from this house.